Pacific Motorway Eight Mile Plains to Daisy Hill Upgrade (Sports Drive to Gateway Motorway upgrade)

 The 3.5km Sports Drive to Gateway Motorway (SD2GM) upgrade project is the first package of work within the broader 8km M1 North upgrade – Stage 2, which stretches from Eight Mile Plains to Daisy Hill.
 It is part of a rolling program of upgrades between the Gateway and Logan Motorways.

-Stage 1 of the M1 North upgrade program is the M1/M3 Gateway Merge upgrade which is now completed.
+Stage 1 of the M1 North upgrade program is the M1/M3 Gateway Merge upgrade which was completed in May 2020.

 Stage 3 of the M1 North upgrade program is the Daisy Hill to Logan Motorway upgrade.
 This project is in the planning phase with the business case expected to be completed by mid-2022.
 When approved, it will be submitted to Infrastructure Australia for approval.

 - Increases capacity

 - Improves flood immunity